MarkoSokser/Inform7-Jigsaw-game/story.md

 You trusted him to succeed.
 He failed.
 And now he's dead because of that trust.

 Remember this lesson well.'";
-		say "
+		increase Marcus-death-turn by 1;
+	otherwise if Marcus-death-turn is 4:
+		say "[paragraph break]Press any key to continue...";
+		increase Marcus-death-turn by 1;
+	otherwise if Marcus-death-turn is 5:

-Adam: [bracket]shouting[close bracket] 'I don't give a crap if you covered yourself in peanut butter and had a 15 hooker gang bang!'";
+		say "[paragraph break]Adam: [bracket]shouting[close bracket] 'I don't give a crap if you covered yourself in peanut butter and had a 15 hooker gang bang!'";
 		play the sound of AdamCare;
 		say "